 Skip links and keyboard navigation

-Social media records
+Social media public records

-Which social media records to capture
+Which social media public records to capture

 Most social media content will have a transitory or short-term value.